Table of contents

 It is recommended that you jot down the card number on the back, just in case you lose it AND it isn’t connected to a Konami account.

-Scan your card on the green highlighted area.
+Scan your card on the card reader, shown in green below.

 On lightning model cabinet: